0x43434343/bruce30262.github.io/_posts/2018-10-01-flare-on-challenge-2018-write-up.md

 1. The program will decrypt a code buffer ( using `xor` ).
 2. Part of our key will be checked with the decrypted code.
 3. If it passes the check, the program will re-encrpyt the code buffer, or else it'll exit the program.
-4. Repeat the above step for 33 times.
+4. Repeat the above steps for 33 times.
 5. If we pass all 33 stages, enter the next round.

 Also start from address `0x605100` there's an array,  which its element has the following data structure: